-Norway based telecommunications operator Telenor says its subscriber base in Myanmar has crossed 10 million.
-Sources says that Telenor’s competitor in Myanmar, the Qatar based Ooredoo has lesser than 500,000 subscribers.
-Both Telenor and Ooredoo has been strengthening their networks by installing fiber optic cables across the country.
+Norway-based telecommunications operator Telenor says its subscriber base in Myanmar has crossed 10 million.
+Sources say that Telenor’s competitor in Myanmar, the Qatar-based Ooredoo has lesser than 500,000 subscribers.
+Both Telenor and Ooredoo have been strengthening their networks by installing fiber optic cables across the country.
 Myanmar started witnessing large scale fiber optic deployments ever since the country opened its telecom sector for global competition.

 The latest figures from each operator suggest that Telenor is pulling ahead in the race to reach new subscribers in Myanmar.
 Norwegian Telenor and Qatari Ooredoo were the first two private companies to be awarded telecoms licenses in the country.
 The government is set to open up a tender for another license, but only local companies, or joint ventures involving a local firm, are being asked to apply.

 In quarterly results published on July 22, Telenor Group said that its Burmese venture “continues to exceed our expectations” and had passed the 10 million subscriber mark in July.
 There is a strong demand for voice and data services in Myanmar and that demand keeps driving revenues and profitability for telecom service providers in Myanmar.

 Telenor continued their network installation in the second quarter of April to June and further expanded the network reaching 213 of a total of 330 townships at the end of June.
 The speed of their network expansion is the key challenge as approximately 70 percent of the Myanmar population lives in rural areas.